zio/zio-prelude/docs/functionaldatatypes/zset.md

 So for example the probability of seven is about 16.7% whereas the probability of rolling two or twelve is only about 2.8%.

-We can take this even further using the `flatMap`.
+We can take this even further using the `flatMap` operator.

 The `zipWith` operator lets us combine two sets when the sets are independent of each other.
 With the `flatMap` operator we can create a new set based on each element of the first set and then "flatten" the resulting set down.

-We could rewrite the example above using `flatMap` and a _for comprehension_ like this:
+We could rewrite the example above using `flatMap` and a for comprehension like this:

 ```scala mdoc:nest
 val sum: ZSet[Int, Double] =